ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Agents.markdown

  * spaces - There are more than two spaces in the name as would be expected from a "first middle last" configuration.
 This may be correct such as in the case of "Jr." or "III" and can be ignored, but they should be reviewed to ensure that they are what is expected.
  * weirdchars - There may be non-printing characters in the name, if so a version of the name without them should be created and added to the Agent record as an aka.
 This may also indicate that non-alphabetic but printable characters are present, "-" is one of the most common.
 This does not require a change to the name, but they should be reviewed to ensure that they are what is expected.

+### Use the Agent Name Splitter

+This tool will help build the file needed for the Agent Bulkload Tool and requires a CSV with a single column header of **preferred_names**.
+Create the CSV for this tool using the cleaned names from the **Agent Namestrin Formatter** results as the values for **preferred_names**.
+To access this tool, from the Arctos main menu select **Reports/Services > Data Services > Agent Name Splitter**

+Select your file, then "Upload This File"

+The process may take a while.

 ### Use the Bulkload Agents Tool

 This tool is most often used as part of data migration by incoming collections but it may also be useful when a group of new Agents needs to be entered for other reasons such as members of an expedition or group of students working on a project.